The Cartels and Leniency Review: Belgium

 The BCA is an autonomous service with legal personality directed by a board, consisting of the president, the competition prosecutor general, the director of economic affairs and the director of legal affairs.

-- guidelines on exchange of information within the framework of associations of undertakings of 1 October 2019 are available.
+- Guidelines on exchange of information within the framework of associations of undertakings of 1 October 2019 are available.

 - New leniency guidelines were adopted by the BCA and entered into force on 22 May 2020 (the 2020 Guidelines).
-However, these guidelines only apply to leniency applications introduced after the date of entry into force.
+However, the 2020 Guidelines only apply to leniency applications introduced after the date of their entry into force.
 As a result, the 2016 Leniency Guidelines are still applicable today, in cases where at least one leniency application had already been submitted before the entry into force of the 2020 Guidelines.
 The BCA has adopted new guidelines on the calculation of fines, which entered into force on 16 September 2020, for cases in which a draft decision had not yet been filed with the competition college.
 Older cases are still governed by the 2014 guidelines.

 - Guidelines on inspections were last adapted on 17 December 2013.

 - A notice on informal opinions of the president of the BCA was published on 25 May 2020.
-This opinion can be solicited in cases where a practice has not yet been concluded or implemented, though it is not purely hypothetical that it will be, and when that practice gives rise to a question that is new in competition law practice.
+This opinion can be solicited in cases where a practice has not yet been concluded or implemented, although it is not purely hypothetical that it will be, and when that practice gives rise to a question that is new in competition law practice.